basho-labs/ansible-riak/README.md

 #### Riak Module

-The Riak module is very useful, however it is considered an [Extras module](http://docs.ansible.com/ansible/modules_extra.html), so it is not part of the core install of Ansible.
-The command module method above does not require additional steps to use.
+The Riak module has the additional benefit of using the wait_for_ring & wait_for_handoffs functionality.

 ```yaml
 ---